Name That Unfolds Like Lotus Blossom

 - In the Berserker story, "Pilots of the Twilight", Holt was raised by the 'Reen who named him, translated roughly, "He-orphaned-and-helpless-whom-we-obliged-are-to-take-in-but-why-us?".
 Upon return to human society he was given the name Holt Calder.

-- The souls' names in The Host: things like 'Fords Deep Waters', 'Light that Shines Through the Ice', and 'Rides the Beast'.
+- The souls' names (except for the ones that took their human hosts' names) in The Host: things like 'Fords Deep Waters', 'Sunlight Passing Through the Ice', and 'Rides the Beast'.

-- In Discworld, there is a man named One-Man-Bucket from Howandaland whose tribe's naming convention is to name the baby after the first thing the mother sees.
+- In Reaper Man, Mrs. Cake's spirit guide is One-Man-Bucket.
+He's the ghost of a man descended from Howandaland natives whose tribe's naming convention is to name the baby after the first thing the mother sees.
 His full name is One-Man-Pouring-A-Bucket-Of-Water-Over-Two-Dogs.
-His slightly-older twin brother is Two-Dogs.
-NOT short for Two-Dogs-Fighting.
+His slightly-older twin brother "would have given his right arm to be called Two-Dogs-Fighting".

-- There are also kings accidentally named in this fashion, because they are literally named after what the priest at the ceremony says, leading to such gems as King My-God-He's-Heavy The First.
+- There are also kings accidentally named in this fashion, because they are literally named after what the priest at the ceremony says, leading to such gems as King My-God-He's-Heavy The First of Lancre.

 - Discworld also parodies the Puritan convention, with Omnians having names like Mightily-Praiseworthy-Are-They-Who-Exalteth-Om and Visit-The-Infidel-With-Explanatory-Pamphlets.
 There's also Sam Vimes's ancestor Suffer-Not-Injustice.